 But OS X also supports a special Hibernation mode.
 When in Hibernation mode, your MacBook doesn’t use any power while asleep, and your open applications and files are still there when you wake the laptop.
 How?
 When you put the laptop to sleep in Hibernation mode, OS X writes the contents of the computer’s RAM to the internal drive.
 Since the RAM doesn’t have to retain that data during sleep, it doesn’t need to draw power.
 When you wake the computer, OS X copies the data from your drive back to RAM.
 The downside to Hibernation mode is that it takes longer for the computer to go to sleep and to wake from sleep because of the RAM contents being written to and read from your drive.

-You can use Terminal commands to force your Mac to use Hibernation mode instead of standard sleep mode, but then you’re stuck with Hibernation mode every time you put your Mac to sleep.
+use Terminal commands to force your Mac to use Hibernation mode instead of standard sleep mode, but then you’re stuck with Hibernation mode every time you put your Mac to sleep.
 If you’re just going to grab some coffee, the slower sleep and wake processes can be a hassle—you likely want Hibernation mode only when leaving your Mac for longer periods.
 With DeepSleep installed, you can use Hibernation mode on demand: You just launch DeepSleep (or use its accompanying Dashboard widget) each time you want to put your Mac into Hibernation mode.
 A pop-up notification asks if you’d like to continue; assuming so, you click Hibernate.

 To wake your MacBook, you just open the lid and press the Power button.
 As noted above, it takes a little while longer to wake from Hibernation mode than from regular sleep, but you’ll still find your machine looking just the way you left it.